VC-CodeLabs/island_count/README.md

 # Island Count

+Make sure to change the ROWS and COLS #define values when changing the input grid.

 Given an m x n 2D binary grid which represents a map of '1's (land) and '0's (water), return the number of islands.<br>

 An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
 You may assume all four edges of the grid are all surrounded by water.<br><br>